-A supervised publicly- or privately-operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and transitional housing for the mentally ill).

-An institution that provides a temporary residence for individuals intended to be institutionalized; or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.
+- A supervised publicly- or privately-operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and transitional housing for the mentally ill). - An institution that provides a temporary residence for individuals intended to be institutionalized; or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.

-The overall number of people experiencing homelessness (sheltered and unsheltered) in Santa Barbara County has remained relatively consistent since the 2013 PIT Count (1,882 in 2013 vs. 1,897 in 2020).
+The overall number of people experiencing homelessness (sheltered and unsheltered) in Santa Barbara County has remained relatively consistent since the 2013 PIT Count (1,882 in 2013 vs. 1,897 in 2020 vs. 1,962 in 2022).
 Unfortunately, long-term data is not available for the City of Goleta because prior to the 2017 PIT Count, data for the City was aggregated with the unincorporated community of Isla Vista (93117 zip code).
-Finalized PIT Count reports are available for 2017, 2019 and 2020 (there were no PIT Counts done in 2018 or 2021).
+Finalized PIT Count reports are available for 2017, 2019, 2020, and 2022 (there were no PIT Counts done in 2018 or 2021).